LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 web: target/start
 ```

-## Store Your App in Git
+## Store your application in git

-Just init a git repository for your application:
+Just create a git repository for your application:

 ```bash
 $ git init